stinkyink/book-publishing-guide/prologue.markdown

 success story that we’ve been part of (even in a minor way) we’d really love to hear from you.

+Leave us a
-In fact even if you just want to shamelessly plug your new book leave us a comment below or send <a href="https://twitter.com/#!/stinky_ink" rel="external">@stinky_ink</a> a tweet.
+comment below, send <a href="https://twitter.com/#!/stinky_ink" rel="external">@stinky_ink</a> a tweet or post on <a href="http://www.facebook.com/stinkyinkshop">our Facebook page here</a>.
+Even if you just want to shamelessly plug your new book, we'd love to hear from you.
 We’ve got a few avid readers on our team who’d love to get their hands on some new and exciting material and some new content on their Kindles.

 I’ll leave you with a rather encouraging quote from the Nobel Prize winning